padrinobook/padrinobook/chapters/creating_models.md

 require 'spec_helper'

 describe "User Model" do
-  let(:user) { FactoryGirl.build(:user) }

-  it 'can be created' do
-    user.should_not be_nil
-  end

-  it 'fresh user should have no offers' do
-    user.job_offers.size.should == 0
-  end
+  ...

   it 'has job-offers' do
     user.job_offers.build(FactoryGirl.attributes_for(:job_offer))
-    user.job_offers.size.should == 1
+    expect(user.job_offers.size).to eq 1
   end
 end
 ```

 As you see, the job fixtures are created with FactoryGirls' `attributes_for` method.
 This method takes a symbol as an input and returns the attributes of the fixture as a hash.

 Now, our tests are looking fine and they are still green.
 But we can do even better.
 We can remove the `FactoryGirl` expressions if we add make the following change to our `spec_helper.rb`: